 These words do not seem to give license to wage a war, at least not of the kind that broke out almost immediately in Afghanistan and eighteen months later in Iraq.
-In fact, the social picture of the late 2001 America shows multiple attitudes of reluctance to engage in a retaliatory combat operation, even if the 9/11 perpetrators were to constitute the primary target.
+In fact, the social picture of the late 2001 America shows multiple attitudes of reluctance to engage in a retaliatory combat operation, even if the 9/11 perpetrators were to constitute the primary target (cf. Hendrickson 2002).
 But, as we know now, two foreign wars did follow.
 And while the prompt bombing of Afghanistan was an operation that, given the logic of an attempt to destroy the Al-Qaeda network, could be (and indeed was) perceived as justifiable by both the American people and the majority of the world community, the invasion on Iraq in March 2003 needed a much stronger rationale.
-The lack of a clear enemy of the Osama-like kind, the wobbly evidence of the possession of WMD by the Iraqi regime, the apparently unsubstantiated claims of the relationship between Saddam Hussein and the Al-Qaeda group, the conceivable human and financial costs of going to war, the anti-war attitudes in the academic elites-all these were serious adverse factors to be surmounted by the Bush administration in the service of making the military involvement in Iraq legitimate.
-Therefore, though not detracting from the importance of studying the Afghan conflict (which will be addressed a number of times in the following chapters) my primary challenge throughout the book will be the analysis of legitimization of the Iraqi intervention.
+The lack of a clear enemy of the Osamalike kind, the wobbly evidence of the possession of WMD1 by the Iraqi regime, the apparently unsubstantiated claims of the relationship between Saddam Hussein and the Al-Qaeda group, the conceivable human and financial costs of going to war, the anti-war attitudes in the academic elites-all these were serious adverse factors to be surmounted by the Bush administration in the service of making the military involvement in Iraq legitimate.
+My primary objective in this paper will thus be (a methodologically oriented) analysis of the rhetorical legitimization of the Iraqi intervention.

-Assumptions, goals and methods
+2. Assumptions, goals and methods

-My chief assumption behind the argument in this book is that the Bush administration did everything that they possibly could in order to communicate to the American and the world audience that the ongoing military operation in Iraq (apparently, with no end in sight) has been justified and that it has been pursued in the vital interest of all the peoples abhorring the vision of the 9/11 ever repeating again.
+Arguably, the Bush administration did everything that they possibly could in order to communicate to the American and the world audience that the ongoing military operation in Iraq (apparently, with no end in sight) has been justified and that it has been pursued in the vital interest of all the peoples abhorring the vision of the 9/11 ever repeating again.
 A consistent pattern of rhetoric was developed in the aftermath of the WTC attacks, aiming to justify military retaliation on account of the apparent imminence of danger facing the American citizens.
 To this day, the most salient premise of the White House rhetoric has been the construal of the terrorist threat as existing within the US borders.
 Unlike in the past, when America was going to foreign wars in Korea, Vietnam or, recently, Kosovo, the war has come "home."